telerik/xamarin-forms-docs/controls/listview/features/listview-features-load-on-demand.md

 We use the following snippet:
 <snippet id='sdk-lv-lod-auto-collection-model-cs'/>

-###Bind the DataContext
+###Bind the BindingContext
-We use the following snippet:
+We use the following snippet in the page constructor:
 <snippet id='sdk-lv-lod-auto-collection-cs'/>

 ## Advanced options